 With Ausha, you have the ability to distribute your podcast via your Ausha Website, the Ausha SmartPlayer and on listening platforms! 🚀

-If you have advanced technical knowledge or a development team that can advise you, you can create your own distribution tools, independently of the services offered by Ausha, such as an application or a player/player coded by you.
+If you have advanced technical knowledge or a development team that can advise you, you can create your own distribution tools, independently of the services offered by Ausha, such as an application or a player coded by you.

-❌ Note: if you do not have advanced development knowledge or if you use the tools directly offered by Ausha (Ausha Website, Ausha SmartPlayer, Broadcasting via Ausha), reading this article is not necessary for you.
+❌ Note: if you do not have advanced development knowledge or if you use the tools directly offered by Ausha (Ausha Website, Ausha SmartPlayer, distribution via Ausha), reading this article is not necessary for you.

 🎬 Featuring 🎬